Pretty Cure All Stars F: Plot

 Sora wakes up in a strange world, with Cure Summer and Cure Precious trying to save her from a monster.
 She then transforms into Cure Sky to assist them and defeats the monster.
 After it retreats, she befriends them and decides to head towards the mysterious castle.
 (Note: Dubbed off-screen as Sky Team) Meanwhile, Tsubasa and Ageha have also befriended other respective Cures and try to head towards the same castle, (Note: Respectively dubbed off-screen as Wing Team (consist of Cures Wing, Ange, Felice and Flora) and Butterfly Team (consist of Cures Butterfly, Earth, Milky, and Macaron)) while Mashiro and her team (Note: Dubbed off-screen as Prism Team (consist of Cures Prism, Finale, La Mer and Grace)) rescue a mysterious rabbit-like creature named Puka.
 Sora and her team encounter and befriend a mysterious Pretty Cure named Cure Supreme.
 A few days later, Sora's team and Mashiro's team are briefly reunited at a town, but not before Puka accidentally causes a pit after seeing Supreme's presence.
 However, Ageha's team reunites with Sora's, and they head towards the castle, while Mashiro's team also reaches the castle from underground.

 At the castle, everyone is reunited and defeat Lord Ark but are confused as to why this was too easy for them.
-Supreme then attacks Macaron and reveals everything: Supreme is an extraterrestrial entity that defeated the Pretty Cures and destroyed Earth; inspired by the united power of the Cures, she decided to imitate as a human, and created Ark and Puka.
-But after failing to meet her expectation, she decides to destroy the world again, and succeeds in defeating most Cures, except Sky and Prism, who barely escape with Puka and Elle-chan.
+Supreme then attacks Cure Macaron and reveals everything: Supreme is an extraterrestrial entity that defeated the Pretty Cures and destroyed Earth; inspired by the united power of the Cures, she decided to imitate as a human, and created Ark and Puka.
+But after failing to meet her expectation, she decides to destroy the world again, and succeeds in defeating most Cures, except Sky and Prism, who barely manage to escape with Puka and Elle.
 The duo decides to confront Supreme again and realize that she is the catalyst of recreating Earth and helps Sky, Prism and Majesty to bring back the other Cures to put the world into its rightful place.
 Miracle Lights appear, and with the power of harmonized love and friendship, all 78 Cures are revived.
 The Cures then combine their powers, with Puka transformed into Cure Puka, and defeat and purify Supreme.

-Preme is revived as a human, and surprised that the Cures decided to be her friend at the end.
+Supreme is revived as a human, and surprised that the Cures decided to be her friend at the end.
 Cure Puka helps Supreme understand that she always wanted a companion, as well as the meaning of determination, love, trust and friendship.